 What are the standard hours of work for a construction or landscaping business?

 The standard hours of work for the construction industry are established in The Construction Industry Wages Act.

-For employees working in the landscaping business, the standard hours are varied from April 15 to November 30 each year.
+For employees performing landscaping work for a landscaping business, the standard hours are varied from April 15 to November 30 each year.
 During that period, the standard hours are 10 hours a day, 50 hours a week and 2,080 hours a year.